 Research Your Timeshare’s Value

 Most timeshares do not go up in value, instead, they depreciate just like a car.
+Many are thinking if are timeshares good investments but they are actually not.
 Take a look to see if others with similar timeshares to yours are selling theirs and for how much.
 To set up realistic expectations, don’t expect to get all the money back that you put into your timeshare purchase.

 Some people are so tired of paying annual dues that they are happy just getting rid of their timeshare for pennies on the dollar to avoid any more annual fees for something they aren’t using.